phodal/awesome-iot/README.md

  - [JanOS](https://github.com/jan-os/janos) - JanOS is an operating system designed to run on the chipset of mobile phones.
  - [macchina.io](https://github.com/macchina-io/macchina.io) - An open-source toolkit for building embedded IoT applications that connect sensors, devices and cloud services.
  - [Linino](https://github.com/arduino/linino) - Linino is a GNU/Linux distribution based on OpenWRT and mantained by DogHunter.
+ - [seL4 Microkernel](http://sel4.systems/) - The world's first operating-system kernel with an end-to-end proof of implementation correctness and security enforcement is available as open source.
+ - [f9-kernel](https://github.com/f9micro/f9-kernel) - An efficient and secure microkernel built for ARM Cortex-M cores, inspired by L4

 ##Platform